Glue Ear causes

 The medical term for glue ear is otitis media with effusion (OME).

 It’s common in young children and can last for weeks or months, and can affect hearing, speech, learning and behaviour.

-Symptoms of glue ear
+glue ear symptoms

 The main symptom is often mild to moderate hearing loss.
-Glue ear may cause pain, but many children have no immediately alarming symptoms at all.
+Glue ear may cause pain, but many children have no immediately concerning symptoms at all.
 Therefore it’s a good idea to get your child’s ears checked at least once per year between the ages of 6 months and 3 years.

-What to look out for as a parent or carer
+What to Look out for as a Parent or Carer

 Children may have learning difficulties if they cannot properly hear their teacher or class mates.
 They may also become frustrated, quiet and withdrawn because they have trouble following what is happening around them.

 If a child becomes less responsive when being spoken to and they don’t have direct eye contact with a parent or teacher, this is possibly a sign of glue ear.
 In the case of smaller children and babies, they may become less responsive to sounds.